pollination/queenbee/README.md

 Several files might be generated in the `flow` section and outputs indicates which ones should be considered as the final outputs of the workflow.
 Executors may return back these outputs as a dictionary.

+# Command Line Interface

+You can also use queenbee from command line.
+The most commonly used commands are:

+1. validate

+  `queenbee validate [WORKFLOW-FILE]`

+  This command validates the workflow to ensure:
+    a. the workflow complies with queenbee schema
+    b. all the `import_from` resources are available and valid.
+    c. all the operators are included in workflow file.

+  You can also validate a workflow against an input file.

+  `queenbee validate [WORKFLOW-FILE] --inputs [INPUT-FILE]`

+2. package

+  `queenbee package [WORKFLOW-FILE] [PACKAGED-WORKFLOW-FILE]`

+  This command packages the workflow and all its dependencies into a single file.
+If there is no `import_from` in original workflow the packaged workflow will be identical to the original workflow.

+3. freeze

+  `queenbee freeze [WORKFLOW-FILE] [INPUT-FILE] [FROZEN-WORKFLOW-FILE]`

+  Queenbee workflows are designed to be reusable and it is valid to have input parameters with no default values.
+These values will be provided in an input file.
+In some cases you want to use the workflow over and over with the same input values.
+This command makes a frozen version of the workflow with all the values hard-coded in the workflow.

+  `freeze` command calls `package` command under the hood.
+In other words a frozen workflow will not have an `import_from` key.

+4. populate-inputs

+  `queenbee populate-inputs [WORKFLOW-FILE] [INPUT-FILE]`

+  This command generates a template input file for a specific workflow.
+You can use `--include-defaults` flag to also get the inputs that already have a default value.
+The inputs with referenced inputs with prefix variable name (e.g.
+  {{steps.create_octree.outputs.artifacts.octree}}) will not be included in the inputs file.